miketaylr/miketaylr.com-blog/_posts/2017-10-17-fast-click-more-like-thing-of-the-past-click.md

 The issue here is a mixture of web standards interoperability failure (more on that in a second) and inability to predict the future by FastClick (more on that now).

 So if you don't know much about FastClick, or why it was so popular, put on 2012's "Now That's What I Call Music!
-Volume 44" to set the mood and read their GitHub page.
+Volume 44" to set the mood and read their [GitHub page][ghpage]

 <img src="https://miketaylr.com/posts/assets/music.png" style="border: 1px solid #ccc;" alt="Cover of Now Thats What I Call Music Volume 44 album">

-Back in 2012, when tapping on things in mobile browsers was slow (because browsers had a 300ms delay between a `touchend` event and a `click` event), it was cool to use FastClick to make tapping on things fast.
-Jake Archibald has a [good article on this][and] and how to get rid of it these days (tl;dr make your site's viewport mobile friendly).
+Back in 2012, when tapping on things in mobile browsers was slow (because browsers always had a 300ms delay between a `touchend` event and a `click` event), it was cool to use FastClick to make tapping on things fast.
+Noted [soda water critic][soda] Jake Archibald has a [good article on this][and] and how to get rid of it these days (tl;dr make your site's viewport mobile friendly).

 (Note: the article is a bit dated given that Firefox didn't support `touch-action: manipulation` when it was authored, but it [does now][mdn], so consider that another option.)